Fudan-iGEM/2024-wiki/src/human-practices.md

 ## 5. Measurement

-After completing the basic framework of the project and conducting comprehensive literature research, the initial idea for **Measurement** was to detect changes in nickel ion concentration and observe the formation of nickel nanoparticles.
+After completing the basic framework of the project and conducting comprehensive literature research, the initial idea for **Measurement** was to detect changes in nickel ion concentration and observe the formation of nickel particles.
 However, we encountered significant challenges with these methods.
 The iHP work helped us overcome these difficulties and led to the development of improved **Measurement** techniques.

 Between April and May, we discussed the laboratory instruments and conditions with Professor Cai Liang, the lab's PI, and based on this, we designed two **Measurement** technical approaches.

 Due to limitations in laboratory conditions, the measurement of changes in nickel ion concentration will be based on a standard colorimetric method.

-For the formation of nickel nanoparticles, we plan to use the magnetic properties of the nanoparticles for sorting and identification, while simultaneously utilizing UV-Vis spectrophotometry to determine the absorption peaks.
+For the formation of nickel particles, we plan to use the magnetic properties of the nanoparticles for sorting and identification, while simultaneously utilizing UV-Vis spectrophotometry to determine the absorption peaks.

 <br>